 Like many cathedrals in Spain, this building was, at one point, a mosque before the region was reconquered.

 You can opt to go inside the cathedral if you’re visiting outside of worship hours, however, it is also just as beautiful and impactful to simply enjoy it from the outside.
-There is no denying that a visit to the Girona Cathedral is one of the top things to do in Girona in a day.

 If you want to see some Game of Thrones filming locations along with visiting interesting historic sites, then make sure to visit the Arab Baths.
 Located in the Old Town, these baths actually were not constructed during the Moorish rule of Girona but rather afterwards in the style of Arabic baths.